MarkusBordihn/BOs-Token-Coins/docs/_pages/coin_stacks.md

 ## Performance

 Because coin stacks are more or less static blocks, placed blocks will cause no performance issues on the server.

+## Configuration

+The coin stack feature could be deactivated over the config file.